Prema Lamgade: Miss Grand International 2024

+Miss Nepal 2026

+Prema entered the Miss Nepal 2026 pageant as 'Contestant No. 6' representing Bhairahawa City of Rupandehi District.
+She reached the Top 12 Round of Miss Nepal.
+She also earned subtitles of Miss Multimedia and Miss Sparkling Diva.

+MGI All Stars Second Edition

+Prema Lamgade was crowned as MGI All Stars Nepal for representing Nepal at the MGI All Stars 2nd Edition after her pageant experience in Miss Grand International 2024.

 Advocacy

 Lamgade uses her platform to raise awareness about bullying and to promote inclusion and compassion in society.
 Her advocacy work focuses on creating a culture of empathy, particularly among youth.

 Social media

-She is active on social media platforms, especially Instagram and Tik Tok, where she shares her modeling work, advocacy campaigns, and personal insights.
+She is active on social media platforms, especially Instagram and TikTok, where she shares her modeling work, advocacy campaigns, and personal insights.